nds-osk/download-binding/docs/UsersGuide.md

 | delete file                 | call download/delete                              |
 | use file                    | call other API with the file name as a parameter  |

 ## 3-3.
-Encrypt or Decrypt the downloaded file
+Decrypt the downloaded file

 The AGL application can decrypt the downloaded encrypted file.